 Designed by Mathieu Gustafsson

-Air is a sideboard that combines a graphic pattern of white ribs with natural cane inlays, giving a feeling of lightness and transparency to an item of furniture that often seem heavy and difficult to place in the room.
-Air can be used as a freestanding room divider or placed against a wall.
+A wardrobe and sideboard for the centre of the room.
+Air is a small family of furniture for storage purposes that combines a graphic pattern of white ribs with natural cane inlays, giving a feeling of lightness and transparency to items of furniture that often seem heavy and difficult to place in the room.
+Air can be used as freestanding room dividers or placed against a wall.

 Woven cane gives a visible surface, but also provides a sense of depth.
 One can guess at what is hiding in the cupboard without this being irksome.
 The fact that the designs are transparent also fulfils a function.
 The woven cane ventilates the cupboard which is practical when storing both clothes and electronic devices.